EagerAI/fastai/cran-comments.md

 ## R CMD check results

-There were no ERRORs, WARNINGs or NOTEs.
+There were no ERRORs, WARNINGs and 1 NOTE.